 One one hand lies to cost of developing, maintaining and operating test automation.
 And on the other hand lies of the cost of increased time to market and the unidentified bugs due to lack of 100 % manual regression.
 What would you choose?

 What if I propose to decrease the cost of automation and still offer all the benefits of test automation?
 What if you could still automate without having your testing teams code scripts?
 What if you could share test automation tool licenses within your team?
 What if all levels of experience, domain and technical knowledge collaborate in test case creation?
-What if you could shorten the time to automate and still ensure 100% automation?
-What if you could regress for 100% test coverage?
+What if you could shorten the time to automate and increase the test coverage?

 Would you still automate or not?